arcaicandy/PiQRAP/readme.md

 So a minimal required build cost is approx £85.00
 My recommended build would be approx £105.00 (USB sound card, external speakers)

-Of course much of these costs can be reduced if you already have parts and can reuse them or your use case doesnt require them.
+Of course much of these costs can be reduced if you already have parts and can reuse them or your use case doesn't require them.

 ## Work in progress

-Build headless, readonly image to allow faster startup and safe power off without OS shutdown.
+Build headless, read only image to allow faster startup and safe power off without OS shutdown.
 Build instructions, dependancies etc...

 ## Future plans